Guide

 Install for Claude Code

-/plugin marketplace add nylas/skillsBoth nylas-cli and nylas-api become available.
+/plugin marketplace add nylas/skillsBoth nylas-cli and nylas-api become available immediately.
 Claude Code surfaces them in the skills picker and loads them on demand when the conversation matches their description.

 Install for Cursor, Codex CLI, Windsurf, and others